My Tips & Tricks for a Minimal Diaper Bag (From a Mom of Three)

 This nursing cover has been a blessing to me!
-If you are a nursing mom or know one who would enjoy this cover, enter below or purchase one here.
+If you are a nursing mom or know one who would enjoy this cover, purchase one here.

 *This nursing cover was generously provided to me by Covered Goods™.
 All opinions are entirely my own!